stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 ## Tensor Parallelism in the Same 10 Lines of Code

-To further demonstrate the power of named tensors, let's further add tensor parallelism to our model.
+Let's further add tensor parallelism to our model.
 All we have to do is change the axis mappings:

 ```diff
 # Specify which axes we shard for tensor parallelism: